 Our future capital requirements will depend upon many factors, including progress with developing, manufacturing and marketing our technologies, the time and costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims and other proprietary rights, our ability to establish collaborative arrangements, marketing activities and competing technological and market developments, including regulatory changes and overall economic conditions in our target markets.
 Our ability to generate revenue and achieve profitability requires us to successfully market and secure purchase orders for our products and services from customers currently identified in our sales pipeline as well as new customers.
 We also will be required to efficiently manufacture and deliver equipment on those purchase orders.
 These activities, including our planned research and development efforts, will require significant uses of working capital.
 There can be no assurance that we will generate revenue and cash as expected in our current business plan.
 We may seek additional funds through equity or debt offerings and/or borrowings under additional notes payable, lines of credit or other sources.
-We do not know whether additional financing will be available on commercially acceptable terms, our ability to fund our operations, support the growth of our business or otherwise respond to competitive pressures could be significantly delayed or limited, which could materially adversely affect our business, financial conditions, or results of operations.
+We do not know whether additional financing will be available on commercially acceptable terms or at all, when needed.
+If adequate funds are not available or are not available on commercially acceptable terms, our ability to fund our operations, support the growth of our business or otherwise respond to competitive pressures could be significantly delayed or limited, which could materially adversely affect our business, financial conditions, or results of operations.